 The first trimester can feel like time passes quite slowly.
 After all, the 12 week mark significantly increases your baby’s survival rate.
 The second trimester starts at the beginning of week 14 to week 27.
 So what happens to both you and your growing bundle during this period?
-We’ve got all the info on trimester 2 right here for you.
+We’ve got all the info on what to expect in the 2nd trimester right here for you.

 Changes you’ll feel in trimester 2

 If you experienced morning sickness in the first trimester you may find that it may start to reduce and even disappear.
 However, this trade off comes with a few other changes you’ll feel.
 In the second trimester your baby bump will grow quite significantly, so if you weren’t showing in the first trimester you certainly will be during these weeks.